eng-86/DHOSMO-SITL-PX4/README.md

 # DHOSMO-SITL-PX4
 A distributed high-order sliding mode observer for actuator fault estimation in a formation of multi-UAVs.
 It is based on PX4 multi vehicles GAZEBO classic IRIS simulation with ROS1.
 The ROS version is Melodic running on ubunto 18.04.
-The reposatory of PX4 has a version of 13.x.
+The repository of PX4 has a version of 13.x.
 The main DHOSMO code is written in Python.

 (https://youtu.be/Vck6ittf5xs "Demo video)